We have compiled a list of resources from around the web to help you navigate what is real, useful information and what is fake.

-This national project aims to empower Irish learners, teachers, and anyone who uses technology to support their work, their study, or other aspects of living in a digital age.
+This national project that aims to empower Irish learners, teachers, and anyone who uses technology to support their work, their study, or other aspects of living in a digital age.
 Using a visual metaphor of a metro map All Aboard has the potential to guide everyone in the development of every digital skill you need.

 Understanding Media for Active Citizenship